-Distributions from HSLFI are evaluated at the time of distribution to determine if the distribution should be recorded as dividend income or a return of capital.
-Generally, the Company will not record distributions from HSLFI as dividend income unless there are sufficient accumulated tax-basis earnings and profit in HSLFI prior to distribution.
-Distributions that are classified as a return of capital are recorded as a reduction in the cost basis of the investment.
+Prior to consolidating the investment in HSLFI on and after April 21, 2020, distributions from HSLFI were evaluated at the time of distribution to determine if the distribution should be recorded as dividend income or a return of capital.
+Generally, the Company did not record distributions from HSLFI as dividend income unless there was sufficient accumulated tax-basis earnings and profit in HSLFI prior to distribution.
+Distributions that were classified as a return of capital were recorded as a reduction in the cost basis of the investment.
+For the period January 1, 2020 through April 21, 2020, HSLFI made no distributions classified as dividend income or a return of capital to the Company.
+For the year ended December 31, 2019, HSLFI distributed \$0.7 million classified as dividend income to the Company.
 For the period June 1, 2018 (the commencement of HSLFI's operations) through December 31, 2018, HSLFI distributed \$0.3 million classified as dividend income to the Company.